Supergravity Model of Inflation and Explaining IceCube HESE Data via PeV Dark Matter Decay: Bino dominated DM in mSUGRA model

 \subsection{Relic density and PeV excess at IceCube}

-In this analysis we present our mSUGRA model, aims to realize a PeV scale dark matter candidate, which can also explain the IceCube events.
-IceCube~\cite{Aartsen:2013jdh,Aartsen:2013bka,Aartsen:2014gkd} recently reported their observation of high-energy neutrinos in the range 30 TeV $-$ 2 PeV.
+In this analysis we present our mSUGRA model with the aim to realize a PeV scale dark matter candidate, which can also explain the IceCube HESE events.
+IceCube~\cite{Schneider:2019ayi, Aartsen:2013jdh,Aartsen:2013bka,Aartsen:2014gkd} recently reported their observation of high-energy neutrinos in the range 30 TeV $-$ 2 PeV.
 The observation of neutrinos are isotropic in arrival directions.
 No particular pattern has been identified in arrival times.
 This implies that the source is not local but broadly distributed.
-These superheavy neutrinos might be the dark matter, distributed in the Galactic halo.
+This superheavy neutrino (LSP) might be the dark matter, distributed in the Galactic halo.
 In this work we find that the thermally produced LSP can serve as a viable PeV dark matter candidate satisfying the dark matter relic density in the right ball park which also explains the IceCube excess at PeV.
 However, an annihilating PeV scale dark matter candidate posses two serious problems.

 ({\bf 1}).
 To maintain the correct relic density using the well-known thermal freeze-out mechanism requires a very large annihilation cross-section, which violates the unitarity bound.
 The s-wave annihilation cross-section of dark matter with a mass $M_{DM}$ is limited by unitarity as~\cite{Griest:1989wd}, \beq <\sigma v>\,\, \lesssim \frac{4 \pi}{M_{DM}^2 v}. \eeq The unitarity bound restrict the dark matter mass below 300 TeV~\cite{Griest:1989wd}.
 Also, in order to satisfy the unitarity bound, the PeV scale dark matter model produces an overabundance $\mathcal{O}(10^{8}$) (depends on the model) of the dark matter.